Notice in regards to current COVID-19 travel restrictions

 To apply for the Study Abroad program, you must follow our eight point process:

-1. Apply for housing If you wish to live on campus, it is recommended that you submit a housing application
+1. Apply for accommodation If you wish to live on campus, it is recommended that you submit an accommodation application

-If you wish to live on campus, it is recommended that you submit a housing application as soon as you decide to apply for Study Abroad at Curtin – even before you have been accepted.
-Applying is free and by applying early, you’ll be more likely to secure your housing preference.
+If you wish to live on campus, it is recommended that you submit an accommodation application as soon as you decide to apply for Student Exchange at Curtin – even before you have been accepted.
+Application is free and by applying early, you’ll be more likely to secure your housing preference.

 You can apply for on-campus housing for both semesters at the same time.